Dave Camp: Positions and policies

 "I'm a conservative on fiscal policy, but I'm a moderate on some other issues," he told Congressional Quarterly in 2006.
 He told National Review in 2007 that he feels "more at home" with the conservative Republican Steering Committee.
 Camp is part of the moderate bloc through his participation in the Main Street Partnership.
 He generally voted along party lines in the House, siding with Republicans 93.7 percent of the time during the 111th Congress.
 The American Conservative Union gave him a lifetime rating of 89 percent, his score with the Club for Growth is considerably lower.
 Camp voted for both the North American Free Trade Agreement and the Central American Free Trade Agreement.
-Camp opposes abortion and same-sex marriage.
-He voted twice for President George W. Bush's tax cuts, and supports their full extension.
-He pushed for private accounts for Social Security and he supports drilling in the Arctic National Wildlife Refuge.
-Camp supported the wars in Afghanistan and Iraq, and he backed President Bush's decision to send more troops to Iraq in 2007 with some reservations.
 In August 2013 Camp announced his support for cutting benefits to the Temporary Assistance for Needy Families (TANF) program.

 Camp introduced the Tax Reform Act of 2014 on February 26, 2014.
 The congressional nonpartisan Joint Committee on Taxation calculated the bill would allow 95 percent of filers to get the lowest tax rate possible by claiming the standard deduction, would create up to 1.8 million jobs and increase gross domestic product by up to 1.4% in 2023.

 When the Chicago office of the Environmental Protection Agency took action against Dow Chemical regarding dioxin pollution of waterways leading into the Saginaw River, he had regional EPA director Mary Gade fired in 2008.
 The resulting reluctance of that EPA regional office to take action regarding major environmental issues led to their inaction in the Flint Water Crisis.
 Camp's wife was Dow's attorney.